dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

     ![View imported Integrated Zones](/files/account-integrated-provider-view-zones.png)

-1. To add or remove zones, click "Add or remove integrated zones".
+1. To add or remove zones, click "Manage integrated zones".
 You can then update the selection of integrated zones that should be imported into DNSimple.

     ![Add or remove Integrated Zones](/files/account-integrated-provider-add-remove-zones.png)